 - Detailed Agenda of a DDD Big Picture Event Storming - Part 3

-- DDD Big Picture Event Storming Tips
+- 4 tips that will make your DDD Big Picture Event Storming successful

 - What teams should we build to support this?